-14. Marketing glossary Marketing terms explained in plain English.
+14. Marketing glossary

+Marketing terms explained in plain English.

-The percentage of people who land on a page on your website and then leave without clicking on anything else.
+Bounce rate The percentage of people who land on a page on your website and then leave without clicking on anything else.
 With email marketing this is the rate at which an email was unable to be delivered to a recipient's inbox.
-A message prompting a customer action such as 'Call Now' to call a phone number or 'Find Out More' by clicking on a website link. to call a phone number or 'Find Out More' by clicking on a The percentage of people who complete a desired action such as purchasing goods or signing up for your newsletter.
-The amount it costs to acquire a sales lead.
-The amount it costs per 1000 people who see your ad.
-How much it costs to acquire a new customer, including all marketing activity.
-Activity that manages the relationships and contacts you have with customers, typically using CRM software to target your marketing based on customer preferences, activity and demographic.
+Call to action A message prompting a customer action such as 'Call Now' to call a phone number or 'Find Out More' by clicking on a website link.
+Conversion rate The percentage of people who complete a desired action such as purchasing goods or signing up for your newsletter.
+Cost-per-lead (CPL) The amount it costs to acquire a sales lead.
+Cost-per-action (CPA) The amount it costs per 1000 people who see your ad.
+Customer acquisition cost (CAC) How much it costs to acquire a new customer, including all marketing activity.
+Customer relationship management (CRM) Activity that manages the relationships and contacts you have with customers, typically using CRM software to target your marketing based on customer preferences, activity and demographic.

 Inbound link A link coming from another site to your website.
 Keywords The words and phrases typed into search engines by people looking for information on the Internet.
 Long-tail keywords The amount of money an advertiser pays a publisher each time a digital ad is clicked on by a potential customer.
 Return on investment (ROI) A way to measure the efficiency and profitability of an investment.
 A positive marketing ROI would mean your marketing generated more sales than it cost.
 Search engine optimisation (SEO) The tactics used to improve where a website appears in search results.
 Unique selling point (USP) What makes your business different to competitors.
 Word-of-mouth (WOM) The passing of information from person to person, usually verbally but can also be via social media.
-Success stories 66 The rigour of going through the process, of making a business plan was really useful and the fact that some people had scrutinised that plan and said yes, we'll give you a loan, gave us confi dence that there was actually a business here.
-Also, having a mentor that was in our industry was a massive reason why we went for Start Up Loans.
-99 Joseph Munns, Managing Director, Bakedin